-Integration of cell division cycle program with transcriptomic and proteomic data.
+Integration of cell division program with transcriptomic and proteomic data.

-Ostreococcus tauri annotated genes involved in cell cycle are organized in three different goups in order to mark in which phase of the cell cycle they are present.
+Ostreococcus tauri annotated genes involved in cell cycle are organized in three different groups in order to mark in which phase of the cell cycle they are present.
 This organization is represented in ANEXO (meter en anexo o aquí como tabla?) following the current cell cycle model in plants (Carneiro et al., 2021).

 Cyclin A and CDKA are transcribed and translated during G1, thus, they are considered as proteins related to G1 phase which are needed to enter to S phase.
 Transcription factors like E2F and Dp as well as other proteins (Rb, cell division control protein 6 and ORCs) also act during G1 phase regulating the activation of genes related to the S phase.
-Cyclin B and CDKB transcript/proteins levels are maintained during the S phase, in conjuntion with the generation of polymerases and replication related proteins (MCM complexes, replication factors, PCNA, primases, helicases, ligases, etc).
+Cyclin B and CDKB transcript/proteins levels are maintained during the S phase, in conjunction with the generation of polymerases and replication related proteins (MCM complexes, replication factors, PCNA, primases, helicases, ligases, etc).
 Finally, Cyclin D marks the beginning of G2|M phase as well as subunits of the anaphase-promoting complex (APC) and cell division control proteins (CDC20 and CDC25) (Moulager et al., 2007, 2010; Robbens et al., 2005).

-Their gene expression and protein abundance profiles are compared with the % of cells in the phase of the cycle they are involved in (Fig. 34).
+Gene expression and protein abundance profiles are compared with the % of cells in the phase of the cycle they are involved in (Fig. 34).
 Besides the gene-protein offset, a general offset between protein abundance and the execution of their physiological role is observed.
 This offset is longer in phases as G1 or G2 (Fig. 34- A,C).
-During the S phase, as soon as the proteins are available the biological process is executed (Fig. 34- B).
+During the S phase, as soon as the proteins are available, the biological process is executed (Fig. 34- B).
 It could be explained by the experimental design followed, since proteins selected are directly involved in DNA replication and flow cytometry directly estimates cell division phases based in the DNA content of populations.

-The transcriptomic and proteomic data for cyclins and CDKs found in Ostreococcus are in agreement with the current cell cycle model for plants (Fig. 35).
-For both summer and winter photoperiods, the transcription of Cyclin A gene takes place during G1 phase and it is the first cyclin to be activated.
-Cyclin A is suggested to be purely regulated by the circadian clock since it has been probed to be independent of the metabolic status (Moulager et al., 2010).
+The transcriptomic and proteomic data for cyclins and CDKs found in Ostreococcus (Fig. 35) are in agreement with the current cell cycle model for plants.
+For both, summer and winter photoperiods, the transcription of Cyclin A gene takes place during G1 phase and it is the first cyclin to be activated.
+Cyclin A is suggested to be purely regulated by the circadian clock since it has been proved to be independent of the metabolic status (Moulager et al., 2010).
 In agreement with previous transcriptomic analysis (Carneiro et al., 2021; Moulager et al., 2007), Cyclin A expression is followed by Cyclin B expression during the S phase (Fig 35-A).

 Cyclins proteins are not detected in our proteomic analysis, however CDKA and CDKB proteins are detected and their abundance profiles are in agreement with the proposed model.
 CDKA transcript reaches its maximum level of expression during G1, which causes an increase of CDKA protein abundance by the second part of G1 phase (Fig. 35-B) allowing, with CyclinA, the progression of the cell cycle to the S phase.
 During the S phase, CDKB protein abundance level reaches its maximum (Fig. 35- C), being coincident with Cyclin B transcript.
 Cyclin D transcript levels are low under both photoperiods, but their maximum level of expression are coincident with G2|M phase (Fig. 35-A).
 Por qué sube tanto la CycA en SD?.